 Destination

 Medical costs vary dramatically by destination.
 The USA has the highest medical and helicopter rescue costs, followed by Switzerland and Canada.
-Japan and some European countries are relatively cheaper.
-Your destination significantly affects your premium.
+Japan and New Zealand are less expensive but still carry significant costs for serious injuries.
+Your destination has a direct impact on your premium.

 💊